JiHong88/suneditor/README.md

 editor.onDrop = function (e, cleanData, maxCharCount, core) { console.log('onDrop', e) }

 // Called before the image is uploaded
+// If true is returned, the internal upload process runs normally.
 // If false is returned, no image upload is performed.
-// If new fileList are returned,  replaced the previous fileList /**
+// If new fileList are returned,  replaced the previous fileList
+// If undefined is returned, it waits until "uploadHandler" is executed.
+/**
  * files: Files array
  * info: {